 As part of any Section 319 funded project, MDEQ requires a 40% match in project areas.
 This match may be in the form of actual dollars or may be provided as "in-kind" to project activities.
-Partners in this project that may contribute match include Delta F.A.R.M., USGS (monitoring), and/or local landowners.
+Partners in this project that may contribute match include Delta F.A.R.M., USGS (monitoring), project partners, and/or local landowners.
 Delta F.A.R.M. provided the following numbers used to estimate costs for BMP installation.
-Provided below is summary of estimated project costs for a full-scale watershed restoration:
+Funding was also estimated to support education and outreach activities for the operation and maintenance of onsite septic systems.
+Provided below is a summary of estimated project costs for full-scale watershed restoration: